Michae1CC/aws-cdk-examples/ans-c01-ex/README.md

 ```

 Attempting to call the same command on our ec2 instance from VPC A causes the
 command to hang.
-This is because creates private DNS records to point to ENI
+This is because creates private DNS records to point to ENI/s
 created for the interface endpoint.
 These private DNS records won't automatically
 propagate from VPC B to VPC A. This is shown by running the `dig` command on
 `kms.us-east-1.amazonaws.com` VPC A and VPB B respectively.
 Note that the